 Controlling the spread of TB

-When an active infection is found in an adult: He will be isolated as much as possible–especially from young children–until treatment is under way.
-All family members who have been in contact with that person usually are also treated with INH, regardless of the results of their own skin tests.
+When an active infection is found in an adult: The adult should be isolated as much as possible–especially from young children–until treatment is under way.
+All family members who have been in contact with that person usually are also treated with INH, regardless of the results of their own TB blood test or TB skin test.
 Anyone who becomes ill or develops an abnormality on a chest X-ray should be treated as an active case of tuberculosis.

 If an adult with an active infection is untreated: Tuberculosis can be controlled by the immune system for many years, only to break free during adolescence, pregnancy, or later adulthood.
 At that time, not only can the individual become quite ill, but they also can spread the infection to those around them.
 That's why it is very important to have your child or teenager to be tested for TB if they come in close contact with any adult who has the disease.
 This helps ensure they can get get prompt, appropriate treatment if their TB blood test or TB skin test is positive.

 Talk with your pediatrician if you have any questions about TB or other infectious diseases.